 7) Working with a life coach is your bet on you!

 When you decide to work with a life coach to help you improve yourself and your life, there is usually a financial investment you need to make.
-This financial investment is a crucial part of coaching because it’s your bet on you!
-Through this, you send a vital message to yourself and your subconscious mind: that your future is truly important to you, and that you believe in yourself.
+This financial investment is a crucial part of coaching because it’s your bet on yourself!
+Through this, you send a vital message to yourself and your subconscious mind: that your future is truly important to you and that you believe in yourself.

 It’s the opposite of procrastination and negative self-talk.

 Sometimes this alone makes a massive shift in one’s mindset.